noplacenoaddress/RNMnetwork/Chapter five - illegal services.md

 *small Catalan entrepreneur -> sale in cash to Chinese people who deal with the purchase of businesses -> resale to Europeans, mainly Italians.*

-This is obviously the new criminal organization, the Illuminati.
+This is obviously the new criminal organization, the Illuminati, a fraud.

 # External links